1.5 million BC residents do not have timely viable access to prehospital critical care

 The still-in-use-by-BCEHS 200 year old 'Scoop and Run' EMS model relies on bringing the patient to a doctor in an ER as soon as possible.
 When a Scoop and Run EMS model is paired with slow ambulance response and return-to-hospital times and the ambulance crew which only has low medical abilities, like the vast majority of BC's BLS (or lower) qualified ambulance crews, critical care needs patients are grossly under-served.
 In the Scoop and Run model of EMS, only once the patient arrives at a hospital does definitive medical treatment begin.
 By comparison, in a modern high-functioning doctor-led (or ALS paramedic-led) Stabilize and Transport EMS model, patient stabilization and definitive treatment starts when these medical professional arrive at the patient's location.
 In short, the doctor or ALS paramedic-led 'Stabilize and Transport' EMS model rushes a multi-specialty doctor (or ALS paramedic) to the critical-care needs patient and while under the care of such medical professionals, is taken directly to the best suited hospital for their condition.
 The net patient benefits are obvious - much sooner stabilization results in better chances of survival and or with fewer, less-severe permanent injuries.

-The low attendant medical ability Scoop and Run EMS model, combined with very slow ambulance response times (due to our extreme attendant and ambulance shortages all over BC), can easily become a deadly combination for patients with treatable but time-sensitive conditions, such as heart attack, stroke, bleeding, airway/breathing issues, and anaphylaxis.
+The low medical ability of attendants utilized by the Scoop and Run EMS model, combined with very slow ambulance response times (due to our extreme attendant and ambulance shortages all over BC), can easily become a deadly combination for patients with treatable but time-sensitive conditions, such as heart attack, stroke, bleeding, airway/breathing issues, and anaphylaxis.
 Given that rural BC distances are vast and at times treacherous, a high-functioning medical air rescue component is clearly medically indicated.
 Given that almost one-third of BC's taxpayers live and work in rural BC and that their tax dollars help pay for the world-class but centrally-located medical facilities we have in the Lower Mainland, combined with the fact that nearly 80 per cent of BC's wealth comes from rural BC, isn't it time to provide rural British Columbians with the same timely and vastly better critical care access as those residents which live in the Lower Mainland or Greater Victoria.

 FACT: As many as to 10 people die each day in BC from completely treatable conditions or injuries due in whole or in part to the chosen EMS model we still use in BC (includes opioid victims).